Teens & Youth

 If you believe you are a victim of an abusive relationship, we encourage you to talk to a trusted adult in your life.
-You can also reach out to your local domestic violence agency by calling the statewide, toll free domestic violence hotline at (888) 774-2900 where an advocate will be available to talk with you.
+You can also connect with an advocate at Safe Connect by visiting CTSafeConnect.org or texting/calling (888) 774-2900.

 What does a healthy relationship look like?

 Respect, equality and communication are key in healthy relationships.
 A healthy relationship means:

 - You respect each other

 - You can communicate your feelings without worrying that you will anger the other person